 Positive spanning sets, or PSSs, are matrices such that the columns span the entire space through nonnegative linear combinations~\cite{CDavis_1954}.
 These matrices are instrumental to direct-search algorithms, a class of continuous optimization algorithms that proceed by exploring the variable space through suitably chosen directions~\cite{TGKolda_RMLewis_VTorczon_2003,CAudet_WHare_2017}.
 When those directions are chosen from positive spanning sets, convergence can be guaranteed at a rate that heavily depends on the properties of the PSSs at hand~\cite{TGKolda_RMLewis_VTorczon_2003, MDodangeh_LNVicente_ZZhang_2016}.
 In this setting, using a direction corresponds to evaluating an expensive function, and thus optimizers typically rely on inclusion-wise minimal positive spanning sets, or positive bases~\cite{RMcKinney_1962,JRReay_1966}.
-Although positive bases have already been fully described~\cite{ZRomanowicz_1987}, generic description are often impractical to generate positive bases in practice.
-As a result, optimizers have focused on characterizing special positive bases for which simpler characterization can be obtained~\cite{WHare_GJarryBolduc_SKerleau_CWRoyer_2024, WHare_GJarryBolduc_CPlaniden_2023}.
+Although positive bases have already been fully described~\cite{ZRomanowicz_1987}, generic descriptions are often impractical to generate positive bases in practice.
+As a result, optimizers have focused on characterizing special positive bases for which simpler characterizations can be obtained~\cite{WHare_GJarryBolduc_SKerleau_CWRoyer_2024, WHare_GJarryBolduc_CPlaniden_2023}.

-Perhaps surprisingly, a connection between positive spanning sets and strongly edge-connected digraphs was spotted early in the PSS literature~\cite{DAMarcus_1981}, but to the authors' knowledge this connection has not been exploited further\footnote{More precisely, Marcus~\cite{DAMarcus_1981} claims that this connection will be investigated in a future work that we believe has never been released.}.
+Perhaps surprisingly, a connection between positive spanning sets and strongly edge-connected digraphs was spotted early in the PSS literature~\cite{DAMarcus_1981}, but to the authors' knowledge this connection has not been exploited further.
 Meanwhile, numerous results have been established for strongly connected digraphs~\cite{JBangJensen_GZGutin_2009, SKhuller_BRaghavachari_NYoung_1996}, with minimal strongly edge-connected digraphs attracting recent interest~\cite{MArcosArgudo_JGarciaLopez_LMPozoCoronado_2019, DCornaz_HKerivin_ARMahjoub_2018,JGarciaLopez_CMarijuan_2012, JGarciaLopez_CMarijuan_LMPozoCoronado_2018}.
-Although such digraphs appear connected to positive bases through the concept of minimality, a formal link between those objects has yet be described.
+Although such digraphs appear connected to positive bases through the concept of minimality, a formal link between those objects has yet to be described.

 In this paper, we provide certificates for the positive spanning property based on digraph theory.
 To this end, we show that PSSs can be seen as generalizing the concept of strongly edge-connected digraphs.
 We then leverage this connection to obtain a novel characterization of such matrices based on the ear decomposition of digraphs~\cite{ASchrijver_2003}.